dmyersturnbull/dmyersturnbull.github.io/contents/guide/linux-setup.md

 ## Cosmetics/UI

-In GNOME's settings, set the time format to 24-hour and make sure <i>Automatic Data and Time</i> is selected.
+In GNOME’s settings, set the time format to 24-hour and make sure <i>Automatic Data and Time</i> is selected.

 ### GNOME extensions